chingu-voyages/v10-geckos-team-04/README.md

 ### API key

 App use API request to https://darksky.net/dev

 We avoiding put API key to github.
 For checking or use this app neccessary to register through link above and get API key.

-Next step is put this key inside src\api\key-example.js file (assign to variable APIkeyDarkSky ) and rename this file to keys.js.
+Next step is put this key inside src\api\key-example.js file (assign to variable APIkeyDarkSky ) and rename this file to keys.js (its mentioned in gitignore file - so your personal API key doesnt get Github server... its remains in your computer).

 ### Access-Control-Allow-Origin issue